schochastics/networkdata/README.md

 The required space for the package is around 18MB, given that it includes a lot of data.

-## Note
+## Notes

-Please report any missing sources/references for datasets.
+  - Please report any missing sources/references for datasets.
+  - Many datasets were automatically assembled and may thus contain errors (not all were manually checked).
+If you spot any, please report them.
+Check the original sources for any inconsistencies if you want to use the data in an academic paper.